Automatically Enhancing the Quality of Android App Bug Reports: 's Evaluation

-\subsubsection{\gptnoinfo and \cldnoinfo.}
+\subsubsection{\gptnoinfo and \cldnoinfo}

-These baselines generate bug reports following a similar generation pipeline as \ap, including the same two main prompt templates for S2R and OB/EB generation.
-However, these prompt templates do not include the placeholders for the app-specific information and the specific instructions to handle the information, \ie\ the \ConfigNoInfo{} configuration (see \cref{sec:configs} for more details).
-We designed this baseline to understand how \gpt and \claude perform for bug report generation without any app-specific information.
+\rev{These baselines generate bug reports following a similar generation pipeline as \ap, including the same prompt templates for S2R and OB/EB generation.
+However, these prompt templates do not include the placeholders for app-specific information and the specific instructions to handle it, \ie\ the \ConfigNoInfo{} configuration (see \cref{sec:configs} for details).
+We designed this baseline to understand how \gpt and \claude perform for bug report generation without app-specific information. \looseness=-1 }